 Take Care of your Eyesight for National Eye Exam Month!

 Did you know that August is National Eye Exam month?
-We're celebrating with a round-up on tips that will keep your eyes sharp--and protected!--all year long.
+We're celebrating with a round-up on tips on how to take care of your eyes--all year long.

 What's the best way to protect my eyesight?

 - Take care of the rest of your body.
-Good nutrition and plenty of sleep are critical to taking care of your eyesight.
+Good nutrition and plenty of sleep are some of the best ways to take care of your eyes.
 Leafy greens and proteins high in omega-3's (think fatty fish like salmon and tuna) provide helpful nutrients that are good for eye health.

 - Wear sunglasses on bright days.
 Harsh sunlight is one of the leading contributors to eyesight issues.
 Make sure you're wearing sunglasses on bright days, especially if you'll be around reflective surfaces, like water, snow, or metal.
 (You can shop our favorites here!)